duggan/pintsize/README.md

       -----

-Pintsize is a URL shortener written using PHP 5.3, using MongoDB at the back.
+Pintsize is a URL shortener written from the ground up in one sitting as a code challenge.

+It uses PHP 5.3 and MongoDB at the back.

 It can generate random URLs, or accept custom URLs (alphanumeric characters).